defx/spec/README.md

 ## Rationale

-**spec** is a simple standard for describing behavioural specifications using notation that is easy to parse for the purpose of generating code directly from the specification.
-This document describes **spec** to help facilitate implementation of parsers in different languages.
+**spec** is a simple set of guidelines to help facilitate the writing of behavioural specifications that are easily interpreted by both humans and machines.

 ## Spec